 - Martin Scorsese’s Howard Hughes biopic, Alexander Payne’s Central California Wine Country road movie, and Alejandro Amenábar’s right-to-die drama The Sea Inside have topped this year’s Golden Globes.

 - Veteran filmmakers Martin Scorsese and Clint Eastwood performed an awards season turnabout at the Golden Globes ceremony.

-Martin Scorsese’s Howard Hughes biopic & Alexander Payne’s Central California Wine Country comedy are Golden Globes’ favorites
+Martin Scorsese’s Howard Hughes biopic & Alexander Payne’s Wine Country comedy are Golden Globes’ favorites

 Martin Scorsese’s big & boisterous Howard Hughes biopic The Aviator was announced as the Hollywood Foreign Press Association’s top Motion Picture – Drama at the Jan.
 16 Golden Globes ceremony held at the Beverly Hilton Hotel in Beverly Hills.

 Additionally, The Aviator earned Golden Globe statuettes for star Leonardo DiCaprio as the psychotically heroic all-American billionaire and for composer Howard Shore.

 U.S. critics’ fave Sideways was the Best Picture – Musical or Comedy.
 Directed by Alexander Payne, the road movie stars Paul Giamatti and Thomas Haden Church as two emotionally stunted middle-aged men, and Virginia Madsen and Sandra Oh as the two women they meet while touring Central California’s Wine Country.

 Payne also shared with co-screenwriter Jim Taylor the Best Screenplay Golden Globe.